So, your Check Engine Light has come on. You’ve plugged your OBD II code reader in, and it’s bringing up a P0430 engine code.

 P0430 Engine Code Symptoms

-You’re also likely to see the following:
+You’re also inclined to see the following:

 Failed Emissions Test